nazimrash/csv-data-cleaner/README.md

 # CSV Data Cleaner

-A beginner Python project that cleans messy CSV files using pandas.
+A Python project that cleans messy CSV files using pandas.

 ## Features